hapa96/perl-final-project/README.md

 # Ideas, Solution Approaches and Retrospectives
 ## Parsing the Files (Master and Exam)
-For parsing the files I choose the Regexp::Grammars module from CPAN to parse the files.
-I thought it is a good idea to distinguish between the master file and the exam files to treat them differently.
+For parsing the files, I choose the Regexp::Grammars module from CPAN.
+I thought it's a good idea to distinguish between the master file and the exam files to treat them differently.
 So I've written two different grammars.
 In retrospect, I would definitely not do that again.
-At the point Mr. Conway shared his solution with us, I was way too far with my project and invested too many hours in debugging the grammar to change it and all the functions that were written for my data structure.
+At the point Mr. Conway shared his solution with us, the progress of the project was way too far to change the grammer and all the functions that were relying fon it.
 So I stuck with the plan and used my two grammars, knowing it's not the cleanest solution.

 ## Validate Exam Files
 Before an exam file got corrected, it will be validated.
 A function within the [Util](lib/Util.pm) module named `validate_exam` does the job. *Extension 2- Inexact matching of questions and answers* is applied and prints warnings to the console, if a question or answer is not present or has slight differences compared with the master file.

 ## Correct an Exam
 After the exam got validated propperly, the exam will be corrected.
-A function within the [Util](lib/Util.pm) module named `correct_exam` does the job.The function creates for a hash with all the information for an exam.
+A function within the [Util](lib/Util.pm) module named `correct_exam` does the job.
+The function creates a hash with all the information for an exam.
 A hash entry for an exam looks like the following:
 ```
 my %result = (
         name                            => "exam_file_one",         # Name of the exam